NeymarL/Pacman-RL/README.md

 ## Run

-For now, just run `python run.py train --controller MC`.
-The training procedure will start using Monte-Carlo controller.
+* Run `python run.py --controller MC train` for training using Monte-Carlo control.
+The weight file will be saved as `weights/mc.h5`.
+* Run `python run.py --controller MC --render --show_plot --evaluate_episodes 10 evaluate` for evaluation using Monte-Carlo control.
+It will render the Pacman environment and show the dynamic Q-value and reward plot at the same time.

 ```
 Full usage: run.py [-h] [--controller {MC,Sarsa,Sarsa_lambda,Q_learning}]